 The Annals of Internal Medicine is the flagship publication of the Philadelphia-based American College of Physicians.
 It is considered the premiere worldwide internal medicine journal.
-Editor in Chief Christine Laine, MD, MPH, a faculty member at Jefferson, has offered members of the MD/PhD program unprecedented access to the editorial process through a 4-week rotation.
+Editor in Chief Christine Laine, MD, MPH has offered members of the K30 Program in Human Investigation program unprecedented access to the editorial process through a 4-week rotation.
 Enrollees can participate in the weekly editorial and statistical meetings of the journal.
 Maximal benefit of the rotation is obtained when participants read a majority of the articles being discussed.
 Therefore, participants should schedule the rotation during a period when they have the time to devote to preparation for each session.
 Time periods with heavy clinical or administrative activities do not provide the time to maximize the benefit of each meeting.